mgifford/open-source-contracting/GoC-TBS-Examples.md

 acquired software that is used to create and operate the ProjectName Reference Implementation shall be read and respected by each team member:

-   PostgreSQL is distributed by the PostgreSQL Global Development Group under the BSD License www.opensource.org/licenses/bsd-license.php R and R-Project are distributed by the R Foundation under the GNU General Public License www.gnu.org/copyleft/gpl.html PHP is distributed by the PHP Group under the PHP License www.opensource.org/licenses/php
-   Perl is distribued by O'Reilly Media under the Perl Artistic License www.perl.com/pub/a/language/misc/artistic.html
+   PostgreSQL is distributed by the [PostgreSQL Global Development Group under the BSD License](www.opensource.org/licenses/bsd-license.php) R and R-Project are distributed by the R Foundation under the [GNU General Public License](www.gnu.org/copyleft/gpl.html) PHP is distributed by the PHP Group under the [PHP License](www.opensource.org/licenses/php) Perl is distribued by O'Reilly Media under the [Perl Artistic License](www.perl.com/pub/a/language/misc/artistic.html )

 Trade Name: The trade name ProjectName is owned by the Government of Canada, and it cannot be used in the trade names of derivative works